Travel and outdoors product reviews and trips

 Many images come to mind when we think of Christmas — stockings hung on the mantle, kissing under the mistletoe, snowflakes clinging to the window, delicious holiday goodies —but most of all, the rich aroma of the lush and stately decorated evergreen standing in the living room.

-Old World Europeans thought the evergreen had special powers, according to the National Wildlife Federation’s book, Trees of Christmas, because they “stayed green while the rest of the forest turned brown.”
-These trees do hold special powers: Birds flock to them for shelter; squirrels depend on the seeds within their pine cones; they provide a forever green canopy on a hot summer’s day; and a touch of welcome color on a dreary winter’s day.
-And, according to the National Christmas Christmas Tree Association, over 34 million are purchased each year to add beauty to our homes during the holiday season.
+Old World Europeans thought the evergreen had special powers because, according to the National Wildlife Federation’s book, Trees of Christmas, they “stayed green while the rest of the forest turned brown.”
+They were certainly on the right track, for these trees do hold special powers: Birds flock to them for shelter; squirrels depend on the seeds within their pine cones; they provide a forever green canopy on a hot summer’s day; and a touch of welcome color on a dreary winter’s day.
+And, according to the National Christmas Christmas_Tree Association, over 34 million are purchased each year to add beauty to our homes during the holiday season.

-You don’t have to be a lumberjack in order to cut down the tree of your choice, It’s easy.
+Don’t worry — you don’t have to be a lumberjack in order to cut down the tree of your choice, It’s easy.
 While axes and chain saws aren’t allowed, at most farms you’re welcome to bring your own bow saw or borrow one at the farm, and either cut down the tree yourself, or have it done for you while you watch.
-After, the tree farmers will bundle your tree and tie it onto your vehicle.
+After, the tree farmers will gladly bundle your tree securely and tie it onto your vehicle for safe transport home.

-Thanks to W. V. McGalliard, New Jersey was the first state in the nation to begin the tradition of choosing and cutting one’s own tree.
-In 1901, he planted about 25,000 Norway Spruce on farmland considered worthless for growing crops.
+Thanks to W. V. McGalliard, a Mercer County, New Jersey resident, New Jersey was the first state in the nation to begin the tradition of choosing and cutting one’s own tree.
+In 1901, he wisely planted about 25,000 Norway Spruce on farmland considered worthless for growing crops.
 When the first trees were ready for harvest in 1908, customers converged upon his farm eager to tag live trees for later delivery, or to cut them down on the spot to carry home with them.

 The Douglas fir is one of the most popular trees for Christmas because it’s beautiful, aromatic, lasts a long time, its needles won’t hurt you when touched, and the branches are strong enough for hanging heavier ornaments.
-Although the needles of the blue spruce hurt when touched because the ends are pointier, it’s more expensive.
-Needle retention is considered excellent on all the pine and fir trees, especially the blue spruce, followed by the Norway and white spruce.
+Although the needles of the Blue spruce hurt when touched because the ends are pointier, it’s more expensive.
+Needle retention is considered excellent on all the pine and fir trees, especially the Blue spruce which holds it’s needles well, followed by the Norway and White spruce.

-If you prefer purchasing a tree closer to home where trees have already been cut, the NJCTGA suggests testing for freshness by placing a needle between your thumb and forefinger, bring your fingers together and, if bent gently, the needle from a fresh tree should bend, not break.
+If you prefer purchasing a tree closer to home where trees have already been cut, such as a nursery or Farm & Garden Center, the NJCTGA suggests testing for freshness by placing a needle between your thumb and forefinger, bring your fingers together and, if bent gently, the needle from a fresh tree should bend, not break.
 Also, lift the tree a few inches off the ground, drop it down on the stump end, and if you see a great number of outside green needles falling off, the tree may not be fresh.

 KEEPING YOUR LIVE CHRISTMAS TREE FRESH